 The least expensive version of the Model S sedan is still dominant compared to the Model 3.
-The current Long Range Plus trim can travel 402 miles on a single charge, hit a top speed of 155 mph, and can tear from 0-60 mph in 3.7 seconds.
-That’s 49 miles further than the Long Range Model 3 on top of 10 mph faster.
-If your preference is pure speed over range, the Performance trim is the better option for you.
-The range drops to 387 miles, but that’s still 34 miles more than the Long Range Model 3 and 72 milers further than the Performance trim.
-Additionally, the Performance Model S’ top speed can reach 163 mph while zooming 0-60 mph in 2.3 seconds.
+The current Long Range trim can travel 412 miles on a single charge, hit a top speed of 155 mph, and can tear from 0-60 mph in 3.1 seconds.
+That’s 59 miles further than the Long Range Model 3 on top of 10 mph faster.
+If your preference is pure speed over range, then you gotta go Plaid.

 What has truly built the hype around the Plaid Model S is its insane acceleration.
-At 0-60 mph in under 2 seconds, this upcoming Tesla EV has already claimed the throne of quickest quarter-mile and fastest acceleration of any production car ever.
-Again, much mystery still surrounds the Plaid Model S, what it will offer when it delivers, and when those deliveries might actually be.
+At 0-60 mph in under 2 seconds, this upcoming Tesla EV has already claimed the throne of quickest of any production car ever.
 Trust that when Plaid does start leaving burn marks around the globe, Electrek will try to get its hand on one and see what this Tesla can really do.

 Model 3 interior updates